pierre-haessig/solarhome-control-bench/data/README.md

 ![Heatmap plot of the home consumption during year 2011-2012 ](daily_pivot_cons_2011-2012.png)

-Because this time shifting complicates forecasting, I've selected a week of interest (+ the previous month for learning) which doesn't contain any DST change day.
+Because this time shifting complicates forecasting, we have selected a test period (+ the previous month for learning) which doesn't contain any DST change day.